Mark Allan Goldberg

 - Office: 545 Agnes Arnold Hall

 Mark Allan Goldberg received his BA from the University of Texas at Austin and his MA and Ph.D. from the University of Wisconsin-Madison.
-Goldberg’s work has been supported by fellowships from the Doris G. Quinn foundation, the Colonial Dames of America, and the Texas State Historical Association.
-He also received a research grant from the Hispanic History of Texas Project, which is part of the Recovering the U.S. Hispanic Literary Heritage Project, located here at the University of Houston.
+Goldberg’s work has been supported by fellowships from the University of Houston, the Doris G. Quinn foundation, Colonial Dames of America, and the Texas State Historical Association.
+He also received a research grant from the Hispanic History of Texas Project, housed in the Recovering the U.S. Hispanic Literary Heritage Project here at the University of Houston.

-Professor Goldberg’s teaching interests include Latina/o history, early America, and race and empire in the Americas.
+Professor Goldberg’s teaching interests include Latina/o history, medical history, comparative borderlands, and the history of race and ethnicity in the U.S.

 “‘It can be cultivated where nothing but cactus will grow’: Local Knowledge and Healing on the Texas Military Frontier,” in Recovering the Hispanic History of Texas, ed.
 Monica Perales and Raúl Ramos (Houston: Arte Público Press, 2010).